Visa requirements for the Netherlands are dependent upon the applicant's citizenship, other visas presently held and the planned duration of stay.

 Foreign nationals must contact the nearest embassy or consulate and check the Kingdom of the Netherlands' official websites for up-to-date information.

 Schengen visas for the Netherlands

-Expats who need a Schengen visa will have to complete an application form, gather supporting documents and submit them to their closest Dutch embassy or consulate before they travel.
+Expats who need a Schengen visa, also known as a short-stay visa, must complete an application form, gather supporting documents and submit them to their closest Dutch embassy or consulate before they travel.
 All documents must be in English or Dutch.
+The supporting documents normally consist of a travel itinerary including travel dates and accommodation information.
 In some cases, applicants may have to provide additional documents at the discretion of the Dutch embassy or consulate.

-It's best for expats to bring their documents with them when travelling to the Netherlands, in case border guards request these.
+Expats should bring their documents with them when travelling to the Netherlands in case border guards request them.

-Schengen visas are valid for 180 days and allow entry into any Schengen state (or states) for up to 90 days.
+Schengen visas allow entry into any Schengen state for up to 90 days within a 180-day period.
 To stay longer, a residence permit is required.

 Working holiday visas for the Netherlands